Your Payday Super questions answered

 It is simply the concept of paying superannuation at the same time as paying employees.
 ATO resources should be referred to as the single source of truth; our guidance will be mainly restricted to the context of Sybiz Visipay, rather than republishing information that is regularly updated by the ATO.

-Current guidance is that, like STP reporting, super related to out-of-cycle pays can be paid as part of the next regular pay cycle.
+Current guidance is that, like STP reporting, super related to out-of-cycle pays can be paid as part of the next regular pay cycle, with the exception of payments to terminated employees for which super must be paid at the same time.

 Cashflow impacts are the most notable, especially with the crossover from the old, quarterly frequency.
-In addition, there is an increase in work required at Payday, the timelines to complete various obligations are tighter, you will want to regularly remind employees to be proactive in notifying of any changes to their superannuation arrangements and plan to monitor any messages associated with rejected contributions.
+In addition, there is an increase in work required at payday, and the timelines to complete various obligations are tighter.
+You will want to regularly remind employees to be proactive in notifying of any changes to their superannuation arrangements and plan to monitor any messages associated with rejected contributions.

 A MVR is designed to make employers communicate with superannuation funds proactively when a new staff member is hired or a change is made to an employee’s super fund to ensure the nominated fund has the employee registered on their system and is able to accept contributions from you.
 We are still awaiting clarification on the actual start date, with the ATO having separately advised 1 July 2026 and 1 April 2027.
 More information will follow.